44sides/-VUT-IAM/README.md

 # -VUT-IAM
-Some scripts using mathematical apparatus
+Some scripts for solving problems using a mathematical apparatus